Ballu2410/MyFirstGithubFile/README.md

 # MyFirstGithubFile
-This is my first trial of GitHub and Git.
+This is my first trial of GitHub and Git. <br>
+Author - Chetan Patel